sourcegraph/deploy-sourcegraph/docs/migrate.md

 **Migrating**

 1. Deploy 3.15.
-This will create a `precise-code-intel-storage` persistent volume claim.
+This will create a `bundle-manager` persistent volume claim.
 2. Release the claims to old and new persistent volumes by taking down `lsif-server` and `precise-code-intel-bundle-manager`.

 ```shell script